What You Need to Know About Middle School Special Education Teacher

 Job Opportunities for Middle School Special Education Teachers

 In the United States, there were 89,300 jobs for Middle School Special Education Teacher in 2016.
 New jobs are being produced at a rate of 7.2% which is above the national average.
 The Bureau of Labor Statistics predicts 6,400 new jobs for Middle School Special Education Teacher by 2026.
 The BLS estimates 7,100 yearly job openings in this field.

 The states with the most job growth for Middle School Special Education Teacher are Utah, Texas, and Colorado.
 Watch out if you plan on working in Vermont, Connecticut, or Maine.
 These states have the worst job growth for this type of profession.

 Salary for a Middle School Special Education Teacher

 Middle School Special Education Teachers make between $40,690 and $97,290 a year.

 Middle School Special Education Teachers who work in Oregon, Connecticut, or New York, make the highest salaries.

-Below is a list of the median annual salaries for Middle School Special Education Teachers in different U.S. states.
+How much do Middle School Special Education Teachers make in different U.S. states?

 |State||Annual Mean Salary|